-12 Diana J. Painter, Wulff & Bishop Architecture Office, Spokane Register of Historic Places Nomination Form, Spokane, WA, November 6, 2019, section 8 page 4-6; "Lewis and Clark Students High," Spokesman-Review, April 12, 1928, page 9 column 3; "New Apartment 9th and Walnut," Spokane Chronicle, February 10, 1947, page 1 column 1; "Bishop Succeeds in License Exam," Spokane Chronicle, January 21, 1942, page 16 column 4.
+&lt;sup>12 Diana J. Painter, Wulff & Bishop Architecture Office, Spokane Register of Historic Places Nomination Form, Spokane, WA, November 6, 2019, section 8 page 4-6; "Lewis and Clark Students High," Spokesman-Review, April 12, 1928, page 9 column 3; "New Apartment 9th and Walnut," Spokane Chronicle, February 10, 1947, page 1 column 1; "Bishop Succeeds in License Exam," Spokane Chronicle, January 21, 1942, page 16 column 4.

-The district presents an eclectic mix of architectural styles that were popular in Spokane from the 1880s into the 1950s.
-During the first period, from 1883-1898, the most popular architectural style was Queen Anne which is represented in over 60% of the buildings built during the period and that remain in the district today.
-During the second period, from 1899-1930, American Foursquare and Craftsman styles were the preferred choice.
+district today.
+During the second period, from 1899-1930, Colonial Revival and Craftsman styles were the preferred choice.
 In the final period, from 1931-1955, the Tudor Composite and Modern style were the dominant architectural styles.
 A survey of the popular styles is provided below.

 American Foursquare: The American Foursquare form was popular for single-family residences in the Cannon Streetcar Suburb Historic District from 1900-1930.
 This architectural "type" is often associated with the Arts and Crafts movement and is usually presented with a symmetrical facade and is laid out in a square or rectangular plan.
-These homes feature a lowerpitched hipped roof and often include a full length front porch with a front entry.
+These homes feature a lower-pitched hipped roof and often include a full length front porch with a front entry.
 The example to the right, constructed in 1907, is a regionally distinct example of the American Foursquare form known as the Seattle Box.
 The Seattle Box was featured in Western Home Builder in 1907, and is defined by its projecting bay windows supported by ornamental brackets on both corners of the second story facade.